harmenhilversalten/bomberman-rust-tournament/README.md

 # Bomberman Using Rust Project

 This repository hosts a small Bomberman inspired tournament runner written in Rust.
 It serves as a playground to explore the language while incrementally adopting the architecture described in [`Docs/architecture`](Docs/Architecture.md).

 ## Running

 The project is organized as a Cargo workspace.
 The main engine crate lives in `crates/engine`.
+That crate exposes an `Engine` struct managing the shared `GameGrid` and broadcasting `GridDelta` events each tick.

 Build and launch a tournament with the default settings: